Oncorporation/audiocraft/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

 # UnlimitedMusicGen
-This is my modification of the Audiocraft project to enable unlimited Audio generation.
+Charles Fettinger's modification of the Audiocraft project to enable unlimited Audio generation.
 I have added a few features to the original project to enable this.
 I have also added a few features to the gradio interface to make it easier to use.

+Please review my other AI relalated spaces at https://huggingface.co/Surn

+Check your video's generative metadata with https://mediaarea.net/en/MediaInfo

+Also note that I wrote an extension to Gradio for the waveform in the video after v4.48.0 removed it.

+The key update here is in the extend utility.
+We segment melody input and then condition the next segment with current tensors and tensors from the current time in the conditioning melody file.
+This allows us to make entire songs that follow the same arraigement of the original.

+**Thank you Huggingface for the community grant to run this project**!!

 # Audiocraft
 ![docs badge](https://github.com/facebookresearch/audiocraft/workflows/audiocraft_docs/badge.svg)